UEFA.com works better on other browsers

 Accessibility

 UEFA EURO 2024 is all about people!
 It’s our aim to celebrate diversity and inclusion and ensure all fans can be part of the celebrations.
 This page will help you plan for your EURO 2024 trip.
-If you're a disabled fan or require additional support, check back regularly for updates.
+If you're a disabled fan or require additional support, come back regularly to check for updates and ensure you have the best experience possible.

 🌍 Accessible travel to Hamburg